LiMiTED360/ai-badword-scanner/README.md

         Scanner scanner = new Scanner(System.in);

         //There are a few Sensitivity: ZERO_TOLERANCE, PROFESSIONAL, STANDARD and MINIMAL
-        //There are a few Languages: German: DE, Englisch: EN
+        //There are a few Languages: German: DE, English: EN
         //You Have to use your own API
-        //Is an Example for LM Studio, using the qwen2.5-3b-instruct model (3B is way too weak, it is just for testing!)
-        BadWordScanner badWordScanner = new BadWordScanner(Sensitivity.ZERO_TOLERANCE, Language.EN, "http://localhost:1234/v1/chat/completions", "qwen2.5-3b-instruct");
+        //Is an Example for LM Studio, using the qwen2.5-3b-instruct model (3B is probably a little weak, but enough) BadWordScanner badWordScanner = new BadWordScanner(Sensitivity.ZERO_TOLERANCE, Language.EN, "http://localhost:1234/v1/chat/completions", "qwen2.5-3b-instruct");

         while (true) {
             input = scanner.nextLine();
             if (input.equals("exit")) break;

             //Gives you a Response Objekt
             Response output = badWordScanner.check(input);

+            //isSave()  function tells you whether the text contains any bad words
+            //true = the text is safe
-            if (output.isSafe()) {
+            //false = the text is not safe if (output.isSafe()) {
                 System.out.println("-Text is fine-");
             } else if (!output.isSafe()) {
-                System.out.println(output.getMessage());
+                //getMessage gives you the reasoning behind why the text is not safe, explained by the AI System.out.println(output.getMessage());
             }
         }